 doxo was founded on the simple idea that connecting with a company to get important documents, pay bills, and organize files should be as easy as connecting to a friend on Facebook, or a colleague on LinkedIn.
 Whether on a mobile device, a tablet or a desktop, interacting should be simple and efficient.
 Companies large and small, spanning all types of industries, can join the doxo network to boost customer interaction, drive mobile engagement, get paid faster, and gain more insight into the markets they serve.

 Headquartered in Seattle, doxo investors include Mohr Davidow Ventures, Sigma Partners, and Bezos Expeditions.

-Steve Shivers is co-founder and ceo of doxo.
-Prior to starting doxo, Steve was GM/SVP of OpenMarket (www.openmarket.com), the mobile payment and messaging division of Amdocs.
-OpenMarket enables hundreds of mobile content and app companies to deliver content and receive payments from 200M+ consumers across more than 50 mobile networks.
-Steve was SVP sales and marketing at Qpass when he launched OpenMarket – a new business within Qpass, the digital commerce division of Amdocs.
-Amdocs acquired Qpass and OpenMarket in 2006.
-Prior to Qpass, Steve was GM Europe and VP of mobile for Infospace, and worked in the consulting industry at Kaiser Associates.
+Steve Shivers is co-founder and CEO of doxo.
+Prior to starting doxo, Steve was GM/SVP of OpenMarket (www.openmarket.com).
+Steve started Openmarket as a division of Qpass, and rapidly grew the business, enabling hundreds of content and app companies to deliver digital content to more than 200M consumers across more than 50 mobile networks.
+Prior to OpenMarket, Steve was SVP Sales and Marketing at Qpass, a mobile payment company that provided digital payment platforms to mobile networks.
+Amdocs acquired Qpass, including the OpenMarket division, in 2006.
+Prior to Qpass, Steve was GM Europe and VP of mobile for Infospace.com.
 Steve grew up in Virginia and has a mechanical engineering degree from Rice University and an MBA from UVA.

 Mark runs the Development, QA, and Operations teams at doxo.
 He was a senior architect and employee #7 at Qpass.
-Mark helped architect the original Qpass transactional processing systems, and then ensured their scalability and security as transaction volume grew many times over each year, ultimately processing billions in payments.
-Mark has a BS Engineering from University of Washington engineer.
-Mark likes to be, oh shall we say, “organized.”
-That’s why he started doxo.
+Mark helped design the original Qpass transactional processing systems, and then ensured their scalability and security as transaction volume grew many times over each year, ultimately processing billions in payments.
+Mark has a BS Engineering from University of Washington.